The Last American Virgin: Plot

 One day, Gary delivers pizza to a lonely customer named Carmela, a lovely Latina whose sailor boyfriend is never home.
 She tells him she wants more than pizza and tries to entice him into her bedroom.
-Being too afraid to follow up on it, he leaves after the pizza delivery and convinces his friends to return to her house with him.
-They all drive back to her and she dances a striptease and provides alcoholic beverages to the boys.
+Afraid to follow through, he leaves after the pizza delivery and convinces his friends to return to her house with him.
+They all drive back to her, and she dances a striptease and provides alcoholic beverages to the boys.
 She then lures them to her bedroom one by one.
-Carmela has sex with Rick and David, but before Gary has his shot, Carmela’s boyfriend Paco returns home, prompting the boys to flee the house as fast as they can and they speed away in Gary’s car.
+Carmela has sex with Rick and David, but before Gary has his shot, Carmela’s boyfriend Paco returns home, prompting the boys to flee the house as fast as they can, and they speed away in Gary’s car.

 To keep Rick and Karen apart, Gary and David persuade Rick to join them with a prostitute known to work a busy highway corner in the neighborhood.
 They all have a tryst with her, chipping in for the cost of her services.
-Gary is pushed to go first and his encounter with her is awkward and unpleasant, causing him to vomit.
-The next day at school, all three boys realize they have contracted pubic lice, after the events of that night.
+Gary is pushed to go first, and his encounter with her is awkward and unpleasant, causing him to vomit.
+The next day at school, all three boys realize they have contracted pubic lice after the events of that night.
 After trying unsuccessfully to drown them in a public swimming pool, they have to bring their problem to a middle-aged pharmacist who is amused that such young boys have "crabs" and sells them all medication to eradicate the problem.

-One night Gary goes to the soda shop to look for Karen.
-(He sees her bike parked outside).
-Victor and David reveal Rick took her off somewhere and Victor says it’s for the purpose of taking her virginity.
-Gary races out of there to try to stop it, but he’s too late.
-Rick and Karen have sex for the first time under the bleachers at the stadium high school football field.
-Afterwards Rick and Karen meet up with Gary after Rick reveals what they did.
-Gary angrily storms away and drives home.
+One night, Gary goes to the soda shop and searches for Karen after seeing her bike parked outside.
+Victor and David reveal that Rick took her off to the high school football field, and Victor says it’s for the purpose of taking her virginity.
+Gary races to the football field in an attempt to stop Rick and Karen, but is unable to find them.
+Meanwhile, Rick and Karen have sex for the first time inside the press box.
+Afterwards, Rick and Karen go to the soda shop, where Gary is sulking by himself.
+After Rick reveals he had sex with Karen, Gary angrily storms away and drives home.